UNIVERSE-HPC/course-material/software_project_management/fair/01_understanding_fair.md

 3. To be Interoperable
 4. To be Reusable

-Modern scientific research often involve handling data that far exceed the processing capacity of humans in terms of their volume, throughput and complexity.
+Modern scientific research often involves handling data that far exceed the processing capacity of humans in terms of their volume, throughput and complexity.
 As a result, these principles emphasise on machine-actionability by requiring explicit structures, i.e. not only humans can find and interpret the